 During the fellowship, you have ample opportunity to participate in sports medicine-related research.
 Time and support services are available to facilitate completion of the research requirement.

-The PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal physiatry and prepares you for a sports- and musculoskeletal-based practice in an academic or private practice setting, including multidisciplinary groups.
+The PM&R Sports Medicine Fellowship provides a broad exposure to the practice of musculoskeletal physiatry and prepares you for a sports- and musculoskeletal-based practice in an academic or private practice setting.

 The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Mayo Clinic opened the Sports Medicine Center at Mayo Clinic Square in downtown Minneapolis on Oct.
 1, 2015.
 This project was completed in partnership with the Minnesota Timberwolves (NBA) and Minnesota Lynx (WNBA) basketball teams, for whom Mayo Clinic is the preferred medical provider.
-Typically, one trainee completes the fellowship each year.
+One trainee completes the fellowship each year.

-Graduates of these PM&R Sports Medicine Fellowships have been successful at obtaining high-profile positions in both academic institutions and multispecialty groups around the country, including Mayo Clinic, Rehabilitation Institute of Chicago, Kessler Institute for Rehabilitation, Hospital for Special Surgery, Johns Hopkins University, Cleveland Clinic, University of Michigan, Spectrum Health, University of Iowa, University of Washington, Seattle Swedish Hospital, University of Pittsburgh, and Ohio State University.
+Graduates of these PM&R Sports Medicine Fellowships have been successful at obtaining high-profile positions in both academic institutions and multispecialty groups around the country, including Mayo Clinic, Rehabilitation Institute of Chicago, Kessler Institute for Rehabilitation, Hospital for Special Surgery, Johns Hopkins University, Cleveland Clinic, Harvard, University of Michigan, Spectrum Health, University of Iowa, University of Washington, Seattle Swedish Hospital, University of Pittsburgh, and Ohio State University.